mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/17/Day-118/">May 17, 2017</a></small></div>
 <p><strong>Rod Rosenstein appointed former FBI Director Bob Mueller to oversee the investigation of Russian interference in election</strong>.
-Mueller will take command of the prosecutors and FBI agents who are working on the far reaching Russia investigation.
+Mueller will take command of the prosecutors and FBI agents who are working on the far reaching <a href="/trump-russia-investigation/">Russia investigation</a>.
 Trump said that he expects the probe will find no collusion between his 2016 White House campaign and foreign countries, calling the Russia inquiry a “taxpayer-funded charade." (<a href="http://www.nbcnews.com/politics/politics-news/special-counsel-will-take-over-fbi-russia-campaign-interference-investigation-n761271">NBC News</a> / <a href="https://www.nytimes.com/2017/05/17/us/politics/robert-mueller-special-counsel-russia-investigation.html">New York Times</a> / <a href="https://www.washingtonpost.com/world/national-security/deputy-attorney-general-appoints-special-counsel-to-oversee-probe-of-russian-interference-in-election/2017/05/17/302c1774-3b49-11e7-8854-21f359183e8c_story.html">Washington Post</a> / <a href="http://www.politico.com/story/2017/05/17/justice-dept-to-appoint-special-prosecutor-for-russia-probe-238524">Politico</a>)</p>